 Generally speaking, it is ok to bake most cookies directly on a pan.
 Cookie dough tends to contain quite a large amount of fat which naturally greases the pan and prevents sticking.
 That said, when baking directly on a pan, it is best that you still lightly grease your pan.

-If you look carefully, foil has a shinier and a duller side.
+If you look carefully, the foil has a shinier and duller side.
 Contrary to popular belief, there’s no real difference in which side of the foil you use to bake.
 The result is the same.

 Which side of aluminum foil is nonstick?

 Although not the most common, nonstick aluminum foil exists.
 In this case, there should be a non-stick sign imprinted on the side that is non-stick – which is generally the dull side.

 Learned something about foil?
 I sure did.
 When it comes to baking cookies on foil, it’s really up to you whether you want to do it or not because really and truly it makes no significant difference.